jbe/jbe.github.io/_posts/2011-02-22-automate-common-development-tasks-with-sidekick.markdown

 When programming, it can be useful to automatically perform tasks on certain events.
 For instance, while working on a web page, you might want to

-- recompile templates when they are edited
+- recompile templates when they are saved
-- restart dev servers when code changes
+- restart development servers when code changes
 - continuously run tests, notifying via growl or libnotify
 - get a reminder to take a break each hour